 Post-Secondary Instruction

-Teaching at a higher education level requires a completely different set of credentials, usually including a master’s degree or a Ph.D. in education.
+Teaching at a higher education level requires an entirely different set of credentials, usually including a master’s degree or a Ph.D. in education.
 You will not only be teaching but working with students who are there to learn and develop their knowledge base in a particular field.

 Consider Which Teaching Areas Are In Demand